Host Vocabulary

 If you are new to Player Development, then here are some of the words that you will hear being used:

-Let’s say you played on 3 days; your first day had a Theo of 600, your second day had a Theo of 400, and your third day had a Theo of 500.
-600+500+400 = 1500/3 = 500.
+Let’s assume you played on 3 days.
+On your first day, you had a Theo of 600.
+On your second day, you had a Theo of 400.
+On your third day, you had a Theo of 500.
+Hence, 600+500+400 = 1500/3 = 500.
 Your average, your ADT, is 500.

 Coded.
 A player that is coded to a Host in the Player Tracking System or a spreadsheet.
 There will typically be 300-400 players coded to each Host.
 (We are not advocating that many players, we are just making an observation on what we have seen.)